espeak-ng/espeak-ng/README.md

-# Unicode Character Database (UCD) Tools
+# Unicode Character Data Tools

-The Unicode Character Database (UCD) Tools is a set of programs for working with the UCD from unicode.org.
+The Unicode Character Data (UCD) Tools is a set of programs for working with the Unicode Character Data from unicode.org.